-- In-person meetings will be held during the week when people are most available to attend. - On occasion longer retreats will be held at mutually agreed upon times and locations. - Virtual meetings will be held at mutually agreed upon times. - In-person meetings will be held in accessible and inclusive spaces, most regularly at Metro Council chambers at 600 NE Grand Ave., Portland, OR 97232, unless otherwise decided by the group. - When in-person meetings are not possible, meetings will be held virtually via accessible video/phone conference software at an appointed and agreed-upon time and frequency. - When in-person meetings are held, a virtual option to participate will be made available for those who prefer or need to maintain social distance. - When meetings are scheduled in-person (with virtual participation as needed) they will take place monthly and will be 2.5 hours, with the first half-hour dedicated to breaking bread together. - When meetings are virtual they will take place monthly and will be 2 hours, with the option to log-in up to 15-minutes before the meeting starts to ensure equipment is functioning appropriately. - The Metro staff liaison (at this time Gaylen Beatty) will provide the previous meetings minutes / actions / decisions AND meeting materials and agenda for the upcoming meeting at least 7 days prior to the next meeting via email, with additional phone follow-up for those who desire or need additional accommodation.
+- To better match EAC members with the projects they're most interested in, monthly meetings may be of the full committee or of a subcommittee of 2-5 members who have expertise or interest in a particular project.
+Details about whether monthly meetings will be for the full committee or a subcommittee will be available at least 2 months in advance. - Meetings will be held virtually via accessible video/phone conference software at an appointed and agreed-upon time and frequency. - No more than six times per year, in-person meetings will be held at Metro Regional Center or Parks and Nature sites at times when people are most available to attend.
+These meetings will generally meet outside to connect and be in nature together, with the focus and emphasis on continuing relationship building and intercommittee and committee/Metro dialogue.
+The Metro staff liaison (at this time JP Perrine) will provide a scheduling poll to members at least three months prior to these gatherings and will send a calendar invitation to members the week after the poll closes. - When meetings are scheduled in-person, they will be 2.5 hours, with half an hour dedicated to breaking bread together. - When meetings are virtual they will be 2 hours, with the option to log-in up to 15-minutes before the meeting starts to ensure equipment is functioning appropriately. - The Metro staff liaison will provide the previous meeting's minutes / actions / decisions AND meeting materials and agenda for the upcoming meeting at least 7 days prior to the next meeting via email, with additional phone follow-up for those who desire or need additional accommodation.